marie.brossier@pol.ulaval.ca

 2012-2016: Models, practices and schooling cultures in francophone West Africa (MOPRACS)

-Funding: French Research National Agency (ANR), Franco-German Program
+Funded by the French Research National Agency (ANR), Franco-German Program.

-My role: Co-researcher, with Hélène Charton (CNRS- LAM, principal investigator), in a team of eight researchers
+Co-researcher, with Hélène Charton (CNRS- LAM, principal investigator), in a team of eight researchers.

 Daara, St-Louis, Senegal ©Raphaëlle Hayot

 This project focused on the understanding of schooling models and practices in West Africa (Senegal and Benin).
-At a time when these are in full reorganization mode, the issues of public or private management of education, its secular or religious character, or “national” or extroverted nature are being reexamined in a context of strong international interventionism.
-We showed that the educational reality of West African countries is far less homogeneous than international education policies suggest and shed light on the factors and variables that hold the key to explaining the diversity of the educational situations and practices we observed.
+We examined how the educational reality of West African countries is far less homogeneous than international education policies suggest and shed light on the factors and variables that hold the key to explaining the diversity of the educational situations and practices we observed.

 I contributed to this project with a study on the internationalization of Arab-Islamic education in Senegal.
 I showed how the ability of Arabic literates to move between West Africa, the Sahel and the countries of North Africa and the Middle East facilitates the transnational circulation of models and practices that have proved vital for developing Arab-Islamic education in Senegal.
 It also led me to identifying the ways in which language and education are increasingly being politicized in the debates on the postcolonial course of the Senegalese state in a context of regional tensions linked to the Sahelian crisis.